-- 1. Here we see the initial benefit of remanufacturing vs. new manufacturing: Reuse of the cartridge materials through remanufacturing has a carbon footprint equivalent to burning 1.9 liters of petrol vs. 3.4 liters petrol equivalent for manufacturing a new cartridge. - 2.
-Impact of End-of Life management: Assuming the empty new cartridge is collected and fully recycled (providing a 30% 'credit' to the footprint for returning those materials back to the materials stream), the remanufactured cartridge by weight (75 %) goes to landfill53.
-This gives the remanufactured cartridge an incremental +15 % footprint 'penalty'. - 3.
-The net footprints of both the new cartridge (with material recycling at end-of-life) and the remanufactured cartridge (in landfill) are about equal, with the remanufactured version having a slightly larger environmental impact overall.
+1. It can be identified that the initial benefit of remanufacturing vs. new manufacturing: Reuse of the cartridge materials through remanufacturing has a carbon footprint equivalent to burning 1.9 liters of petrol vs. 3.4 liters petrol equivalent for manufacturing a new cartridge.

+2. Impact of End-of Life management: Assuming the empty new cartridge is collected and fully recycled (providing a 30% 'credit' to the footprint for returning those materials back to the materials stream), the remanufactured cartridge by weight (75%) goes to landfill33.
+This gives the remanufactured cartridge an incremental +15% footprint 'penalty'.

+3. The net footprints of both the new cartridge (with material recycling at end-of-life) and the remanufactured cartridge (in landfill) are about equal, with the remanufactured version having a slightly larger environmental impact overall.